yosi-dediashvili/SubiT/design/subtitles_deployment.md

 We're only interested in the subtitle files, so we'll not extract the other files.

+We expect the archive to contain a single subtitle file within it or several subtitles in case of multiple CDs.
+But not several versions for a title.

 ### Recognizing subtitle files within the archive

 We'll recognize the subtitle files within the archive by their extensions.
 SubiT